E-commerce

 Security

-Service accounts used by automations often have elevated permissions: secret rotation, principle of least privilege, access auditing.
+Service accounts used by automations often have elevated privileges: secret rotation, least privilege, access auditing.

-Like technical debt, obsolete rules accumulate: plan an annual inventory to remove what is no longer useful or duplicates another workflow.
+Like technical debt, obsolete rules accumulate: plan an annual inventory to remove what is no longer used or duplicates another flow.

 Shopify Flow, connectors and iPaaS

-In the Shopify ecosystem, Shopify Flow lets you chain native triggers and actions or those from partner apps depending on your context.
-General-purpose connectors (Zapier, Make, etc.) connect hundreds of services with scenarios of varying robustness.
+In the Shopify ecosystem, Shopify Flow lets you chain native triggers and actions or those via partner apps, depending on your context.
+General-purpose connectors (Zapier, Make, etc.) connect hundreds of services with scenarios that are more or less robust.

 Architecture choices